lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

             Use as key the “path” you specified when creating the metadata in the datasource.

-            **Lightly Metadata**, on the contrary, is calculated out of image data on the fly.
-It is specified by appending a :code:`lightly` to the key.
+            **Lightly Metadata**, is calculated by the Lightly Worker.
+It is specified by prepending :code:`lightly` to the key.
             An example configuration:

             .. code-block:: python